SmeetShah2304459/NeuroStudyCoach/README.md

 # NeuroStudyCoach
-NeuroStudy Coach is a Python-based desktop application built with Tkinter, Pandas, and NumPy to help students track study sessions, manage tasks, and analyze productivity.
-It uses a modular architecture with data persistence and analytics to provide actionable insights like focus windows and effort forecasting.
+NeuroStudy Coach is a Python-based desktop productivity application developed using Tkinter, Pandas, and NumPy.
+The application helps students plan, track, and analyze their study routines by allowing them to log study sessions, manage tasks, and view productivity insights.
+The project follows a modular, MVC-style architecture with separate components for the user interface, application logic, data storage, and analytics.
+Study data is stored using CSV and JSON files, while analytical features such as productivity-by-hour analysis, subject-wise Pareto insights, focus window identification, and effort forecasting convert raw data into meaningful feedback.
+This project enhanced my understanding of Python application development, GUI design, data handling, and clean software architecture, with a strong emphasis on real-world usability.